The most fun part of every remodel? Perusingâ€”and choosingâ€”some life-enhancing frills.

-In our book Remodelista: A Manual for the Considered Home, we partnered with members of the Remodelista Architect/Designer Directory to come up with a list of extras worth considering when remodeling your house.
-True, they're not inexpensive, but they're likely to be money well spent.
-We ourselves have lived with many of these frills, and are eyeing a few for our future remodels.
+In our book, Remodelista: A Manual for the Considered Home, we partnered with members of the Remodelista Architect/Designer Directory to come up with a list of extras large and small that are well worth the splurge.
+True, these frills aren't inexpensive, but they're often money well spent.
+We have lived with many of these details ourselves and are eyeing several more for future remodels.

 Here, 15 worth considering.